 - The stepped frequency increments shall be 1 % of the momentary frequency;

-- The test shall be performed over the frequency range 80 MHz - 6000 MHz; with the exception of the exclusion band for receivers (see clause X);
+- The test shall be performed over the frequency range 80 MHz - 6000 MHz; with the exception of the exclusion band for receivers (see clause 4.4);

-- Responses in stand-alone receivers or receivers which are part of transceivers occurring at discrete frequencies which are narrow band responses, shall be disregarded, see clause X;
+- Responses in stand-alone receivers or receivers which are part of transceivers occurring at discrete frequencies which are narrow band responses, shall be disregarded, see clause 4.3;

 - The frequencies selected during the test shall be recorded in the test report.

-- [For the test method in accordance with IEC 61000-4-3 [13], the following spatial exclusion zone can be chosen to protect the IAB node receiver].------------------------------ End of modified section ------------------------------
+- For the test method in accordance with IEC 61000-4-3 [13], the spatial exclusion zone can be chosen to protect the IAB node receiver(s).
+In the range of angles except the operational range of angles of the IAB type 1-O or IAB type 2-O antenna array (i.e. except for the half sphere around the IAB radiating direction) and for the frequency range above 690 MHz (according to the test method in ETSI EN 301 489-50 [28]), the EMC RF electromagnetic field immunity requirement applies.
+[If application of the spatial exclusion causes lack of EMC RI testing directions in horizontal domain, the IAB shall be tested at the top and bottom directions, if technically feasible.]

+NOTE: For an example application of the spatial exclusion, refer to TS 38.113 [24].

+------------------------------ End of modified section ------------------------------